feron-tech/movement/benchmarking/clients/README.md

   * ```curlRemoteFile``` : the complete URL of the file to be downloaded.
 One could use either a publicly available URL or deploy a private HTTP Server (e.g. Apache2) and host a target file.
 * For HTTP POST (File Upload):
   * ```curlLocalFile``` : the full path of the local file to be uploaded.
   * ```curlServerResponseURL``` : the server-side app managing the file uploading.
 There are plenty of approaches for developing such server-side functionality.
 In our implementation we use a cgi/python-based script, loaded into an Apache2 HTTP server, for which CGI scripting have to be enabled first.
-The script is also provided in the repository ([benchmarking/files/http-server/save_file.py](benchmarking/files/http-server/save_file.py)).
   * ```curlUsername```          : HTTP POST authentication username.
 This is optionally added for security reasons.
 The server needs to be configured properly for managing authentication.
   * ```curlPassword```          : HTTP POST authentication password.
 This is optionally added for security reasons.
 The server needs to be configured properly for managing authentication.
 Detailed instructions on how to configure the server side can be found at the end of the documentation.
-A 20 MB file which can be used for uploading is also provided in the repository ([benchmarking/files/jellyfish-5-mbps-hd-h264.mkv](benchmarking/files/jellyfish-5-mbps-hd-h264.mkv)).
+A 50 MB file which can be used for uploading is also provided in the repository ([files/testfiles/jellyfish_50MB.mkv](files/testfiles/jellyfish_50MB.mkv)).

 ###### Video Streaming Test
 * ```vp_youtube_url``` : the URL of the video file to play.
 This could be link to a public Youtube video or to a private video server.
 For Youtube videos, it seems that the ```1280x720``` resolution is selected by default.
 For enforcing another resolution, including ```1920x1080```, explicit links from https://www.h3xed.com/blogmedia/youtube-info.php could be used.